Arceliar/phony/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Arceliar/phony)](https://goreportcard.com/report/github.com/Arceliar/phony)

 Phony is a *very* minimal actor model library for Go, inspired by the causal messaging system in the [Pony](https://ponylang.io/) programming language.
 This was written in a weekend as an exercise/test, to demonstrate how easily the Actor model can be implemented in Go, rather than as something intended for real-world use.
+Note that these are Actors running in the local process (as in Pony), not in other processes or on other machines (as in [Erlang](https://www.erlang.org/)).

+Phony was written in response to a few places where, in my opinion, idiomatic Go leaves a lot to be desired:

+1. Cyclic networks of goroutines that communicate over channels can deadlock, drop messages, or write some manual buffering or scheduling logic to avoid these things (which is often error prone).
+Or you can rewrite your code to have no cycles, but sometimes the problem at hand is best modeled with the cycles.
+I don't really like any of these options.
+Go makes concurrency and communication *easy*, but combining them isn't *safe*.
+2. Goroutines that wait for work from a channel can leak if not signaled to shut down properly, and that shutdown mechanism needs to be manually implemented in most cases.
+Sometimes it's as easy as ranging over a channel and defering a close, other times it can be a lot more complicated.
+It's annoying that Go is garbage collected, but it's killer features (goroutines and channels) still need manual management to avoid leaks.
+3. I'm tired of writing infinite for loops over select statements.
+The code is not reusable and resists composition.
+Lets say I have some type which normally has a worker goroutine associated with it, sitting in a for loop over a select statement.
+If I want to embed that type in a new struct, which includes any additional channels that must be selected on, I need to rewrite the entire loop.
+There's no mechanism to say "and also add this one behavior" without enumerating the full list of behaviors I want from my worker.
+This is depressing in light of how nicely things behave when a struct anonymously embeds a type, where fields and functions compose beautifully.

 ## Features

-1. An extremely small code base consisting of under 100 SLOC, not counting comments/tests/examples, which only depends on Go built-ins and the standard library.
-2. The zero value of an Actor is about 16 bytes on x86_64 and is ready-to-use with no initialization.
-The intent is to embed it in a struct containing whatever state the Actor is meant to manage.
-3. Actors with an empty queue have no associated goroutines.
-Idle actors, including idle cycles of actors, can be garbage collected just like any other struct, with no "poison pill" needed to prevent leaks.
-4. Actors send messages asynchronously and have unbounded queue size -- the goal is no deadlocks, ever.
-Just be sure that you let the outside part of your code block sending work *to* Actors, and not the other way around.
-5. Backpressure keeps the memory usage from unbounded queues in check, by causing Actors which send messages a flooded recipient to (eventually) pause message handling until the recipient notifies them that it made progress.
-6. It's surprisingly fast, comparable to sending over channels.
+1. Small implementation, only about 64 lines of code, excluding tests and examples.
+It depends only on a couple of commonly used standard library packages.
+2. Actors are extremely lightweight, only 16 bytes (on x86_64) when their inbox is empty.
+An idle Actor has no associated goroutine and is garbage collected just like any other struct, even for cycles of Actors.
+3. Asynchronous message passing between Actors.
+Unlike networks go goroutines communicating over channels, sending messages between Actors cannot deadlock.
+4. Unbounded inbox sizes are kept small in practice through scheduling.
+Actors that send to an overworked recipient will pause at a safe point in the future, and wait until signaled that the recipient has caught up.

 ## Benchmarks